Here are my conclusions on unlocking:

-This hasn’t stopped a huge number of websites springing up offering a software unlock service for your iPhone 5, 5S & 5C.
+This hasn’t stopped a huge number of websites springing up offering a software unlock service.

 Don’t be fooled by their persuasive content and promises.
 It simply doesn’t work.

-You should not pay for a software unlock on a modern iPhone as it is a waste of money.
+You should not pay for this service on a modern iPhone as it is a waste of money.

 Avoid these websites as they are a scam.

 Hardware unlocking is when you get a dealer to open up your iPhone and make some changes to the internal workings to ‘get around’ the lock.

 This involves using a soldering iron to modify the internals.
 They normally add a new chip that runs some code that stops the iPhone from being linked to a single carrier.

 The only dealers willing to do such work are found on the back streets of major cities.

 They are completely unauthorised by Apple to do this work.
 So when you have your device opened by an unathorised dealer like this you immediately void the warranty.